jalvarez212/ethnotary/readme.md

 Before getting started, ensure you have the following:

-- **Web3 Enabled Browser**: Web3-Enabled Browser: Use a browser with Web3 capabilities.
+- **Web3-Enabled Browser** Web3-Enabled Browser: Use a browser with Web3 capabilities.
 - **ethnotary Smart Contract Address** If you do not have a contract address, you can create one on the wizard page.
+- **Etherscan API Key** Get a free API key at Etherscan.
+- **RPC Provider URL** Get a free RPC provider API key at Infura or use another provider.
 - **Python 3.x** (Only if running locally): [Download and install Python](https://www.python.org/downloads/) if it's not already installed.